Cody Longo

-Cody A. Longo (March 4, 1988 – February 8, 2023) was an American actor and musician from Denver, Colorado.
-He was known for his leading role as Eddie Duran in the Nickelodeon series Hollywood Heights, and playing Nicholas Alamain in Days of our Lives.
+Cody Anthony Longo (March 4, 1988 – February 8, 2023) was an American actor and musician from Denver, Colorado.
+He was known for his leading role as Eddie Duran in the 2012 Nickelodeon mini series Hollywood Heights, and playing Nicholas Alamain in Days of our Lives.
 In 2012, he released his first single, launching his music career as a solo artist.

 Early life

 Longo was born and raised in Littleton, Colorado, a suburb of Denver.
 Having musicians and artists in his family, Longo taught himself how to play the piano at a young age.
 He started his acting career at a young age, performing and studying theater.
 Longo played Danny in Grease and Mercutio in Romeo and Juliet at the Denver Performing Arts Academy.

 After graduating high school, Longo moved to Los Angeles, California, to pursue acting, where he also continued to study both theater and psychology.

 Career

 In 2006, Longo appeared in the straight to video Hip Hop Kidz: It's a Beautiful Thing as Eddie, a dancer.
 The next year, he played Dave in the movie Ball Don't Lie, which stars Chris "Ludacris" Bridges and Nick Cannon.
 Longo made an appearance in the television show Medium before the summer release of Bring It On: Fight to the Finish (the fifth installment of the Bring It On franchise), playing Evan.
 That fall, Longo was in the highly anticipated movie Fame, a loosely based remake of the 1980 film of the same name.

 In December 2009, Longo began his six episode guest appearance on the ABC Family television show Make It or Break It as gymnast Nicky Russo.
 Longo became friends with co-stars Nico Tortorella and Johnny Pacar, and, within the next year, he and Pacar started a band named Forever The Day.
 Their first EP Under The Afterglow was released on August 16, 2010, and they later played shows in and around the Los Angeles area.

 In 2010, Longo replaced Joe Jonas as Young Tommy Walker in the TV series Brothers & Sisters, alongside his Fame co-star Kay Panabaker.
 Longo also appeared in the independent movie High School, alongside Colin Hanks, Adrien Brody, and Michael Chiklis.
 The movie premiered at the Sundance Film Festival in January 2010.
 He appeared in the film Piranha 3D, based on the original movie.